Tinubu Strengthens NCDMB, Approves Four New Governing Council Members

 President Bola Tinubu has approved the nomination of four new members to the Governing Council of the Nigerian Content Development and Monitoring Board (NCDMB), filling existing vacancies and strengthening the board’s capacity.

-Others are Mazi Sam Azoka Onyechi, who represents the Nigerian Content Consultative Forum (NCCF), and Mr. Owei Oyanbo from the Ministry of Petroleum Resources.
+Others are Mazi Sam Azoka Onyechi, who represents the Nigerian Content Consultative Forum (NCCF), and Barrister Owei Oyanbo from the Ministry of Petroleum Resources.

 The nominations arose from the exit of previous institutional representatives from the Governing Council.